 Think twice before starting a sexual relationship with a new partner.
 First, discuss past partners, history of STIs, and drug use.

 Use condoms every time you have sex.
 Choose a male condom made of latex or polyurethane--not natural materials.
 Only use polyurethane if you are allergic to latex.
 Female condoms are made of polyurethane.

-Although studies say that nonoxynol-9 spermicide kills HIV in lab testing, it is not known whether spermicides, used alone or with condoms, provide protection against HIV.
-There are data that shows nonoynol-9 may increase the risk of HIV transmission, However, the CDC recommends that latex condoms, with or without spermicides, should be used to help prevent sexual transmission of HIV.
+Studies say that nonoxynol-9 spermicide kills HIV in lab testing, but it's not known whether spermicides, used alone or with condoms, provide protection against HIV.
+There are data that show nonoynol-9 may increase the risk of HIV transmission.
+But the CDC advises using latex condoms, with or without spermicides, to help prevent sexual transmission of HIV.

 For oral sex, help protect your mouth by having your partner use a condom (male or female).